Article

 Note: Since the UK left the EU, the employment laws that apply to the union don’t necessarily need to be followed in the UK.

-At Deel, our network of 100+ entities is made up of local HR experts, lawyers, and a team of writers who work to analyze hiring data and help ensure global compliance.
+At Deel, our network of entities in 150 countries is made up of local HR experts, lawyers, and a team of writers who work to analyze hiring data and help ensure global compliance.
 Deel’s robust knowledge base has been built up over time to provide a vetted source of information for all clients.

 Whether you're a small startup or a larger enterprise, you can now ask questions about global employment, benefits, and more and get instant answers on local laws in over 150 countries.